 - Biological allergens of all types

-- Heavy metals such as lead, cadmium and arsenic found in outside soil dusts
+- Heavy metals such as lead, cadmium, and arsenic found in outside soil dust

 - Pesticides and herbicides used in and around the microenvironment